Schwäbisch Gmünd station: Reconstruction in 1907

 In 1923 an eastern industrial track was created, running from the freight yard to an industrial area north of the Rems Railway, which from 1937 included a subsidiary of Zahnradfabrik Friedrichshafen in Ziegelberg.
 In 1936, the western industrial track was built south of the main line.

 Second World War

 As part of Second World War in late 1944 bomb attacks and gun fire from allied fighter-bombers repeatedly killed and injured people in the station and on the surrounding railway lines and disabled rail services by the destruction of railway track and vehicles.
 A bomb explosion on 19 April 1945 destroyed a railway bridge to the west of the station and broke the connection on the Rems Railway to Stuttgart.

 Post-war period

 North of the passenger station the freight yard was served by approximately 14,900 freight wagons in 1959.
-A few years ago it was shut down and the tracks are currently being demolished.
+It was closed and demolished.

 As part of the horticultural show of 2014 in Schwäbisch Gmünd, the station and the surrounding area have been redesigned.

 Services

 The station has two platforms, connected by an underpass.
-The underpass has been equipped with lifts in 2014.
+The underpass was equipped with lifts in 2014.

-Next to the entrance building is platform track 1, which is a through track, on the island platform are track 2 (a through track), track 3 (which is a terminating track from Stuttgart) and the seldom-used platform 4.